 Fair processing requires that such sharing is made clear to the patient in the process of the provision of care and is understood by the patient.

-For morning information regarding fair processing please see below link.
+For morning information regarding our privacy notice please see below link.

-Please click on the link below to see our 'Fair process notice'
+Please click on the link below to see our Practice Privacy notice

 You have a choice.
 If you are happy for your information to be used in this way you do not have to do anything.
 If you have any concerns or wish to prevent this from happening, please speak to practice staff or download the opt out form below, complete it and return it to the practice